IIIF/api/source/api/image/2.0/compliance.md

 ## Indicating Compliance

-Servers indicate compliance with level 0 by including the following header in IIIF responses:
+Servers _MAY_ indicate compliance with level 0 by including the following header in IIIF responses for images:

 ```
 Link: <http://iiif.io/api/image/{{ page.major }}/level0.json>;rel="profile"